SDM-TIB/falcon2.0/README.md

 es = Elasticsearch(['http://localhost:9200'])
 ```

-To test the tool on a short text:
+To run the tool on a short text:
 ```
 python3 main.py --q <query>
 ```